uthmel/java-api-migrations-workshop/README.md

 Think about the Book database you started with yesterday.

-First of all use TablePlus to go into the ElephantSQL database that was created yesterday and remove all of the tables using **drop table <name-of-table>** replacing <name-of-table> with the names of each table to remove.
+First of all use Beekeeper Studio to go into the Neon database that was created yesterday and remove all of the tables using **drop table <name-of-table>** replacing <name-of-table> with the names of each table to remove.
+You can then run `flyway migrate` again if you wish to check that everything is now cleared.

-Next we are going to create a Books database if we had it as a monolithic table it would look something like:
+Next we are going to create a Books database, if we had it as a single monolithic table, the structure would look something like:

 Books